zikula/core/Refactoring for 3.0.md

 ```php
 public function trans(string $id, array $parameters = [], string $domain = null, string $locale = null): string
 ```
+You can/should remove the `setTranslator` method from your using class though.

 ### JavaScript files
 Follows basically the same rules as translations in PHP files shown above.
 See [BazingaJsTranslation docs](https://github.com/willdurand/BazingaJsTranslationBundle/blob/master/Resources/doc/index.md#the-js-translator) for further details and examples.